AngleSharp/AngleSharp/docs/tutorials/01-API.md

 Please note that the `Configuration` is immutable by default and all extension methods will either return the current instance (unmodified) or a new object (modified compared to the originally passed one).

-Additionally, we might create our own class that is more convinient and flexible than the immutable implementation.
+Additionally, we might create our own class that is more convenient and flexible than the immutable implementation.
 We could either extend the default implementation, or implement the interface.
 Note, however, that the extension methods should actually make working with the `IConfiguration` pretty easy and straight forward.

 Implementing the interface is also possible, but requires of course more work, since every property or methods needs to be re-implemented.
 However, since the properties of the default implementation are not `virtual`, it might be the only chance for providing the desired setup.
 In general there should be only few reasons to implement `IConfiguration` ourselves.

 ## Extension Points

-AngleSharp is supposed to create an universal HTML5 parser that is accessible in the .NET world and written completely in managed code.
+AngleSharp is supposed to create a universal HTML5 parser that is accessible in the .NET world and written completely in managed code.
 However, some applications may want to go beyond the parser.
 The parser alone would require a lot of help from the outside to create the DOM.

 In order to supply users of AngleSharp with a full DOM implementation, AngleSharp extends the HTML5 parser with a real DOM implementation.
 Nevertheless, this again brings some additional dependencies.
 What if, e.g., the `HtmlAudioElement` should play audio from its source?
 Of course one could just write a wrapper around the element, reading out the `Source` and supervising changes.
 But then this one wrapper would probably be incompatible (and / or behave differently) than the rest of the DOM.

-This inconsistency is avoided by definining such external behavior in form of interfaces.
+This inconsistency is avoided by defining such external behavior in form of interfaces.
 Objects implementing such an interface might be registered to be used within AngleSharp.

 In this page the various extension points will be listed and explained.
 Currently missing (but planned) interfaces will be sketched.